-“Water insecurity here is a complex, multifaceted problem that will require innovative long-term solutions,” says Reese Cuddy, MPH, research associate with CAIH.
+“Water insecurity here is a complex, multifaceted problem that will require innovative long-term solutions,” says Reese Cuddy, MPH, a research associate in International Health and CAIH.
 “But with COVID, everyone adopted this mindset: ‘Let’s go, let’s run, let’s do everything we can right now to find what works.”

 CAIH has run at multiple fronts: They built hand-washing stations and distributed point-of-use water filters.
 Last fall, they launched a pilot program installing Navajo homes with hydropanels, which convert moisture from the air into an indoor water source, producing up to five liters of water per day, and storing up to 30.